 - Writing Secure Code (also available to UC Berkeley staff for free on Books 24x7)

 Secure Coding Practices

 Secure coding practices must be incorporated into all life cycle stages of an application development process.
 The following minimum set of secure coding practices should be implemented when developing and deploying covered applications:

 - Perform automated application security testing as part of the overall application testing process.
-See Relevant Campus Services for details of automated application security testing service offered by ISP.
+See Relevant Campus Services for details of automated application security testing service offered by ISO.

 - Development and testing environments should redact all sensitive data or use de-identified data.

-Information Security and Policy (ISP) will help you evaluate your web based application’s security posture by scanning it with an automated application vulnerability scanner and review the scanner findings with a designated representative from your unit.
+The Information Security Office (ISO) will help you evaluate your web-based application’s security posture by scanning it with an automated application vulnerability scanner and review the scanner findings with a designated representative from your unit.
 For details of the service, please visit the service overview page.

 (The following links are provided for information and planning purposes.
 The requirement to conduct code reviews will become effective July 1, 2014, and will not be included in MSSEI assessments prior to that time.)